True Grit

 Plot

 In 1880, Frank Ross, of Yell County, Arkansas, is murdered and robbed by his hired hand, Tom Chaney.
-Ross's young daughter, Mattie, travels to Fort Smith, where she hires aging U.S. Marshal Reuben "Rooster" J. Cogburn to apprehend Chaney.
-Mattie has heard that Cogburn has "true grit".
-Mattie earns the money to pay his fee by shrewdly horse trading.
-She gives Cogburn a payment to track and capture Chaney, who has taken up with outlaw "Lucky" Ned Pepper in Indian Territory (modern-day Oklahoma).
+Ross's young daughter, Mattie, travels to Fort Smith and hires aging U.S. Marshal Reuben "Rooster" J. Cogburn to apprehend Chaney.
+Mattie earns enough to pay his fee by horse trading.
+Meanwhile, Chaney has taken up with outlaw "Lucky" Ned Pepper in Indian Territory.

 Awards